xboot/xboot/src/arch/arm32/mach-exynos4412/README-en-US.md

   https://xboot.github.io/

-* XBOOT source code(open source completely),registered in `github`,please `star` and `fork` a copy directly,if you want to merge it, just sent `pull request`
+* XBOOT source code (completely open source), registered in `github`, please `star` and `fork` a copy directly, if you want to merge it, just sent a `pull request`

   https://github.com/xboot/xboot

-* XBOOT show case pages，In XBOOT show case page,you can have an intuitive feel.
+* XBOOT show case pages.
+In XBOOT show case page you can have an intuitive feel.

   https://github.com/xboot/xboot/blob/master/documents/xboot-show-case-en-US.md